Yandex Cloud

 • Add resource records to the public zone

-• Test the availability of domain names in the public zone
+• Test domain name resolution in the public DNS zone

 Written by